Anglican Church of Tanzania: Archbishops

 The primate of the church is the Archbishop of Tanzania.
 The see of the archbishop was formerly fixed at Dodoma but is now non-geographical.
-Whichever bishop is elected as primate remains bishop of his own diocese, as well as becoming Archbishop of Tanzania.
+Whichever bishop is elected as primate remains bishop of his own diocese, as well as becoming the Archbishop of Tanzania.
 There have been seven archbishops since the Province of East Africa was divided into the Provinces of Kenya and Tanzania in 1970.